afpineda/NuS-NimBLE-Serial/README.md

 Command line syntax:

 - Blank spaces, LF and CR characters are separators.
 - Command arguments are separated by one or more consecutive separators.
-For example, the command line `cmd arg1  arg2\narg3  \n` is parsed as the command "cmd" with three arguments: "arg1", "arg2" and "arg3", being `\n` the LF character.
+For example, the command line `cmd   arg1  arg2 arg3\n` is parsed as the command "cmd" with three arguments: "arg1", "arg2" and "arg3", being `\n` the LF character. `cmd arg1\narg2\n\narg3` would be parsed just the same.
+Usually, LF and CR characters are command line terminators, so don't worry about them.
 - Unquoted arguments can not contain a separator, but can contain double quotes.
 For example: `this"is"valid`.
 - Quoted arguments can contain a separator, but double quotes have to be escaped with another double quote.
   For example: `"this ""is"" valid"` is parsed to `this "is" valid` as a single argument.
+- ASCII, ANSI and UTF-8 character encodings are supported.
+Take into account that client software must use the same character encoding as your application.

 As a bonus, you may use class `NuCLIParser` to implement a shell that takes data from other sources.